Is This Company’s Dividend Built as Tough as Its Trucks?

 In the end, these investments could be beneficial to Ford’s dividend.
 But right now, they’re taking a bite out of the company’s FCF.
 And Ford’s gross margins are being squeezed too, as the auto giant has to offer higher and higher incentives to sell its cars.

-For 2017 though, Ford’s FCF is projected to tank to $4.9 billion.
+For 2017 though, Ford’s FCF is projected by Bloomberg to tank to $4.9 billion.
 But that number is still more than enough to comfortably cover the $2.4 billion Ford paid out in dividends for the year.
 That gives the company a payout ratio of just 49%.

 Combined with the fact that Ford’s last dividend cut is now more than 10 years old, Ford gets a dividend safety upgrade.